dekuNukem/ATX4VC/device_specific/og_mac.md

 This adaptor lets you use modern **Pico ATX PSU** in Macintosh 128K / 512K / Plus computers.

-It plugs into the motherboard power connector, and bypasses the unreliable built-in PSU all together.
+It plugs into the motherboard and bypasses the unreliable built-in PSU all together.

 ![Alt text](photos/title.jpg)